• Home

 • Revelation 18 says many will no longer hear the sound of harps.

 • Not defiled by Women.
-This is imagery of those ritually clean engaged in a holy war.
+This is the imagery of those ritually clean engaged in a holy war.
 See 1 Sam 21:5 when David guarantees the young men have remained abstinent.
 See also 2 Sam 11:11 when Uriah refuses sex with his wife during the time of war.

 • They follow the lamb everywhere He goes.
 This seems to be further clarification of their spiritual purity.